LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 Motivation:
 - Provide access information to data-cache/pipeline analysis
-- Detect infeasible paths
+- Detect Infeasible paths
 - Derive loop bounds

 Method:

 Calculate intervals at all program points.
-Lower and upper bounds for the set of possible values occuring in ther programm (addresses, register contents, local and global variables).
+Lower and upper bounds for the set of possible values occurring in the program (addresses, register contents, local and global variables).

 <!-- End of Notes Week 11 -->